 - 4th email (five days after no reply)

-Default and custom candidate tokens are available to use when adding a template to the subject line and email body of a step in the campaign pool.
-The default and custom candidate tokens list is available to select from the token dropdown.
+You can use default and custom candidate tokens when adding a template to the subject line and email body of your campaign pool step.
+Use the token dropdown to select from a list of available default and custom candidate tokens.

 The default tokens include the following: